Executive Recruiting for the New Normal

 Executive search during COVID has forever changed recruiting as we know it.
-Executive search will never be the same because we will never be the same.
+Executive recruiting for the new normal will never be the same because we will never be the same.
 We humans have changed.
 We have transformed how we live, where we work, and what makes us feel safe.

 Compassion is the glue

 In the U.S., adults have bravely ventured forth to support their families as parents do their best to reassure their sons and daughters whose childhoods have been upended by the Coronavirus pandemic.
 Zoom connects us as it reminds us how very separated we are.

 And still, we carry on.
 We must carry on.
 And so, to everyone who reads this, our shared pandemic experience is what binds us together.

 Pandemic Weirdness Is Our Shared Experience

 In fact, I am writing this on my laptop seated in my living room.
 Not a lick of make-up.
 I have no Zoom calls scheduled today and besides, the video filter works better than my go-to foundation.
 Increasingly, our new reality is blending with virtual reality.
 Each of us is living in our own private Idaho.